-The purpose of the implementation brief is to describe how the scholarship model is being implemented and what has been learned thus far about its effects on children, families, early care and education (ECE) programs, and the targeted community (districts 6 & 7 in Saint Paul, Minnesota).
-This report reflects the second year of the Scholarship Program's implementation.
+The purpose of this annual report is to describe how the scholarship model is being implemented and what has been learned thus far about its effects on children, families, early education programs, and the targeted community (the targeted pilot areas in Saint Paul, Minnesota).
+Thus, the report has both process and outcome components.